Bekok railway station

-As part of the Gemas-Johor Bahru Double Tracking and Electrification Project, the original station was closed on 23 June 2021 and replaced with a temporary station at Jalan Station with makeshift platforms.
-The old station was replaced with the current new station, that is opened in August 2024.
+As part of the Gemas-Johor Bahru electrification and double-tracking project (EDTP), the original station was closed on 23 June 2021 and replaced with a temporary station at Jalan Station with makeshift platforms.
+The temporary station was replaced with the current new station, opened in August 2024, with the introduction of new KTM ETS services on 30 August 2025, operating alongside KTM Intercity services.

+Since 1 January 2026, KTM Intercity train services no longer serve this station, with the termination of its Ekpres Selatan service.